Victim Impact Panel

 My friend is giving me a ride, can he/she attend the class too?

-No. State regulations and confidentiality conditions do not permit unregistered guests in the classroom during instruction.
+No. Confidentiality conditions do not permit unregistered guests in the classroom during instruction.
 If your ride is waiting for you, they must wait in the reception area.
 If your friend would like to take the class, he/she will be required to pay and register in the same manner as other students.

 I don't have childcare.
 Do you allow kids in the classroom?